 Theorem 12: The five aspects of information apply both at the transmitter and receiver ends.
-They always involve an interaction between transmitter and receiver (Fig. 4).
+They always involve an interaction between transmitter and receiver (see Figure 4).

-Theorem 13: The individual aspects of information are linked to one another in such a manner that the lower levels are always a prerequisite for the realization of higher levels.
+Theorem 13: The individual aspects of information are linked to one another in such a manner that the lower levels are always a prerequisite for the realisation of higher levels.